leozera14/bleu-take-home-challenge/apps/contracts/README.md

 ## Contract Architecture

-The main contract `BleuNFT` inherits from OpenZeppelin's ERC721 and implements:
+The contract `BleuNFT` inherits from OpenZeppelin's ERC721 and can implement custom methods like:
 - `mint()`: Allows users to mint new NFTs

+The `BleuNFTStaker` is the main stacking logic to be implement.
+This contract should hold the `BleuNFT` tokens while they are active.
+This contract also inherits from OpenZeppelin's ERC721 to represent the staked position.
 - `stake()`: Enables NFT staking
 - `unstake()`: Allows withdrawal of staked NFTs